Puy de Dôme: History

 In pre-Christian Europe, Puy de Dôme was an assembly place for spiritual ceremonies.
 Temples were built at the summit, including a Gallo-Roman temple of Mercury, the ruins of which were discovered in 1872.

 In 1648, Florin Périer, at the urging of his brother-in-law Blaise Pascal, confirmed Evangelista Torricelli's theory that barometric observations were caused by the weight of air by measuring the height of a column of mercury at three elevations on Puy de Dôme.

 In 1875, a physics laboratory was built at the summit.
 Since 1956, a TDF (Télédiffusion de France) antenna is also located there.
-On the top of the mountain, there is a transmitter for FM radio and TV.